deannapi/book_movie_finder/README.md

 Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

 Finally, you must add your project to the portfolio that you created in Module 2.

+Favicons are required to be in root folder per favicon documentation [Favicon Generator](https://realfavicongenerator.net/)